terra-campaigns/unsettled/campaigns/CoastWolves/index.md

 Equipment

-1. Handaxe L Throwable.
+1. Handaxe Light Throwable.
 If 4+ damage is dealt when thrown, the Hand-axe bounces, ‘attacking’ again
-2. Javelin M Throwable.
+2. Javelin Med Throwable.
 Can be recovered.
-3. Longbow M  +1 to hit per round spent aiming.
+3. Longbow Med  +1 to hit per round spent aiming.
 4. //
 5. Medium armour 4 AC
 6. //
 7. Shield +1 AC
-8. Rations
+8. Rations (3 uses)
+9.
+10.

 Petty items

 1. Tube with paper (from Asfrid)
 2. Asfrid's necklace

-Rations: 0
+Rations: 7 fish

 - Faraldr:
 - Gaetir: The one attacked by the spirit.